KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder/README.md

 Payload decoder function to decode a LoRa payload from a KELLER device to meaningful values viewable on console.thethingsnetwork.org

-For a more detailed explanation please please visit to <https://docs.kolibricloud.ch/sending-technology/lora-technology/keller-lora-payload/>
+For a more detailed explanation please visit <https://docs.kolibricloud.ch/sending-technology/lora-technology/keller-lora-payload/>

 To use it:

-* Step 1: Open console.thethingsnetwork.org and go to your "application"
+1. Open console.thethingsnetwork.org and go to your "application"
-* Step 2: Choose "Payload Formats"
+2. Choose "Payload Formats"
 ![alt text](https://raw.githubusercontent.com/KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder/master/assets/TheThingsNetworkApplicationPayloadFormat.png "https://console.thethingsnetwork.org/applications/{your_application_name}/payload-formats")

-* Step 3: Copy-Paste the source code from PayloadDecoderFunction.js into the [Payload  formats] -> [decoder] text box and press the [save payload function] button:
+3. Copy-Paste the source code from PayloadDecoderFunction.js into the [Payload  formats] -> [decoder] text box and press the [save payload function] button:
 ![alt text](https://raw.githubusercontent.com/KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder/master/assets/ExamplePayloadFunctionInTTN.png "TheThingsNetworkApplicationPayloadFormat.png")
-* Step 4: Verify by entering an example Payload string such as: ```010500D3BF7845343C5FE44041AE22803F7BC4B141A86666``` this should result into:
+4. Verify by entering an example Payload string such as: ```010500D3BF7845343C5FE44041AE22803F7BC4B141A86666``` this should result in:

 ```json
 {